CahanLab/oneSC/README.md

 Below is a walk-through tutorial on
 1. how to infer the transcription factors circuit
-2. how to simulate synthetic single cells across developmental trajectories using the circuit
+2. how to simulate synthetic single cell expression states across developmental trajectories using the circuit

 ### Table of contents